Author Archives: Roofing SEO Webmasters

 Are Website Builder Templates Penalized for SEO?

-Therefore, people who suggest that website builders are duplicate content are misinformed or intentionally trying to disparage the use of website builders.
+Therefore, people who suggest that website builders are duplicate content are misinformed or are intentionally trying to disparage the use of website builders.

 Are Website Builders Cheaper Than Professional Services?